Ramon-ggf/ThermoHumanTest/client/README.md

 This company is a pioneer in the analysis of thermal imaging of the human body for medical, therapeutic and sports purposes.

-Remember that you need to log in if you want to access the content.To do so, if you already have an account you can directly log in through Auth0:
+Remember that you need to log in if you want to access the content.
+To do so, if you already have an account you can directly log in through Auth0:

 ## Log in with Auth0